 No one wants a soaking wet dog running zoomies around the house after a bath!
 Use a super-absorbent microfiber shammy towel to make towel drying a breeze.

 If your dog has a thick or long coat, blow drying is best to help prevent hot spots and lessen the chance of matting of the fur that often happens if air-dried.
 Regular blow dryers can do the trick, but should be used on the lowest heat setting.
 A professional grooming blow dryer gets the job done much faster and helps blow out excess fur.
+We recommend not keeping heated airflow on the skin for long or close to the skin.
+Use fast nozzle movement from 1–2 feet away.

 Dog Washing Steps